Ecological Structure Activity Relationships (ECOSAR) Predictive Model

 - Continuous update of aquatic QSARs based on collected or submitted experimental studies from both public and confidential sources

 ECOSAR software is available for free and is posted below as a downloadable software program without licensing requirements.
-Information on use and set-up is provided in the ECOSAR Operation Manual v2.0 and ECOSAR Methodology Document v2.0.
-Check out What's New in ECOSAR V2.0 to see updates from ECOSAR V1.11.
+Information on use and set-up is provided in the ECOSAR Operation Manual v2.2 and ECOSAR Methodology Document v2.2.
+Check out Updates from ECOSAR v1.11 to v2.2 to see updates since ECOSAR v1.11.

 Permission is granted for individuals to download and use the software on their personal and business computers.
 Users may not alter, modify, merge, adapt, or prepare derivative works from the software.